Gitanos: Marriage

+The traditional Spanish Romani place a high value on the extended family.
+Virginity is essential in unmarried women.
+Both men and women often marry young.

 A traditional gitano wedding requires a pedimiento (similar to an engagement party) followed by the casamiento (wedding ceremony), where el yeli must be sung to the bride to celebrate the virginity and honour of the bride (proven by the ritual of the pañuelo).
 In the pañuelo ritual, a group consisting of an ajuntaora (a professional who is skilled in performing the ritual and is paid by the family), along with the married women of the family, take the bride into a separate room during the wedding and examine her to ascertain that she is a virgin.
 The ajuntaora is the one who performs the ritual on the bride, as the other women watch to be witnesses that the bride is virgin.
 The ajuntaora wraps a white, decoratively embroidered cloth (the pañuelo) around her index finger and inserts it shallowly into the vaginal canal of the bride.
 During this process, the Bartholin's glands are depressed, causing them to secrete a liquid that stains the cloth.
 This action is repeated with three different sections of the cloth to produce three stains, known as "rosas".
 This process is conceived by the women as the retrieval of the bride's "honra", her honour, contained within a "grape" inside her genitals which is popped during the examination, and the spillage collected onto the pañuelo.

 When finished with the exam, the women come out of the room and sing el yeli to the couple.
 During this, the men at the wedding rip their shirts and lift the wife onto their shoulders and do the same with the husband, as they sing "el yeli" to them.
 Weddings can last very long; up to three days is usual in Gitano culture.
 At weddings, gitanos invite everyone and anyone that they know of (especially other gitanos).
 On some occasions, payos (gadjos) may attend as well, although this is not common.
 Through the night, many bulerías are danced and especially sung.
-Today, rumba gitana or rumba flamenca are a usual party music fixture.
+Today, rumba gitana or rumba flamenca are usual party music fixtures.

 Gitanos may also marry by elopement, an event that garners less approval than a wedding ceremony.

-Crime issues

-According to a website of the Fundación Secretariado Gitano ("Gitano Secretariat Foundation"), published in 2002, in the Spanish prison system the Spanish Romani women represented 25% of the incarcerated female population, while Spanish Romani people represented 1.4% of the total Spanish population.
-In Portugal, 64% of the detentions of gitano people were drug trafficking-related, 93.2% of women inmates for drug trafficking were gitanas, and 13.2% of the total drug trafficking-related inmates were of gitano ethnicity.
+Cuisine

+Gachas and flamenquines are popular foods among Spanish Roma.
+Gitanos use chickpeas, fennel and saffron.
+Wine and tea are popular beverages.
+La Cocina Gitana de Matilde Amaya is a Romani cookbook published in Spain in 2002.
+Stews, rice dishes, and hearty meals are typical of Gitano cuisine.
+In Romani households, Café Gitano (coffee) is commonly offered to guests as a sign of hospitality.